Why Use SQL Window Functions

 Salary rating by department

-Similar rating, but created for each department separately instead of the whole company:
+Similar rating, but created for each department separately instead of the entire company:

 Ranking example #2